innovation-first/paradox-innovation/content/blogs/arrow-overview/index.md

 - Dominique De Vito
 ---

-This document is a brief overview of the use of the Apache Arrow project in various open-source projects, some of which are quite well-known: Pandas, Polars, DuckDB, etc. In a way, this Arrow library, together with the use of multi-core machines, is changing the landscape of analytical processing tools and big data tools.
+This document is a brief overview of the use of the Apache Arrow project in various open-source projects, some of which are quite well-known from data engineers: Pandas, Polars, DuckDB, etc. The Arrow library, together with the use of multi-core machines, is changing the landscape of analytical processing tools and big data tools.

 ## What is Apache Arrow?